 Kai-Fu Lee believes that the new AI world order that is forming now will combine winner-take-all economics with unprecedented wealth concentration in the hands of a few companies in the two big AI super-powers.
 Thus, the key question is, if a big part of the wealth in the world is generated by a handful of companies based in just two countries, how is this wealth shared amongst the citizens of the world?
 This will be one of the key issues we will have to solve in the next decade or two.

-He argues that many of the (relatively optimistic) predictions about the impact of automation on job displacement are based on research conducted in or before 2013, just before the big breakthroughs on Deep Learning came to life.
-Lee believes automation will make jobs disappear not only because tasks will be automated and people replaced by robots or AI, but also because there will be industry-wide disruptions, with the eruption of new AI fuelled business models that may require less human labour.
+He argues that many of the (relatively optimistic) predictions about the impact of automation on job displacement are based on research conducted in or before 2013, just before the big breakthroughs in Deep Learning came to life.
+Lee believes automation will make jobs disappear not only because tasks will be automated and people replaced by robots or AI, but also because there will be industry-wide disruptions, with the eruption of new AI-fuelled business models that may require less human labour.

 Love is what makes us human